torvalds/linux/Documentation/driver-api/ioctl.rst

 Return code
 ===========

-ioctl commands can return negative error codes as documented in errno(3);
+ioctl commands can return negative error codes as documented in erranal(3);
-these get turned into errno values in user space.
+these get turned into erranal values in user space.
 On success, the return code should be zero.
-It is also possible but not recommended to return a positive 'long' value.
+It is also possible but analt recommended to return a positive 'long' value.

-When the ioctl callback is called with an unknown command number, the handler returns either -ENOTTY or -ENOIOCTLCMD, which also results in -ENOTTY being returned from the system call.
-Some subsystems return -ENOSYS or -EINVAL here for historic reasons, but this is wrong.
+When the ioctl callback is called with an unkanalwn command number, the handler returns either -EANALTTY or -EANALIOCTLCMD, which also results in -EANALTTY being returned from the system call.
+Some subsystems return -EANALSYS or -EINVAL here for historic reasons, but this is wrong.

-Prior to Linux 5.5, compat_ioctl handlers were required to return -ENOIOCTLCMD in order to use the fallback conversion into native commands.
-As all subsystems are now responsible for handling compat mode themselves, this is no longer needed, but it may be important to consider when backporting bug fixes to older kernels.
+Prior to Linux 5.5, compat_ioctl handlers were required to return -EANALIOCTLCMD in order to use the fallback conversion into native commands.
+As all subsystems are analw responsible for handling compat mode themselves, this is anal longer needed, but it may be important to consider when backporting bug fixes to older kernels.

 Timestamps